 Related Documents Related Images

 Firewood can harbor many different kinds of invasive pests and diseases that are harmful to Wisconsin's trees in both forest and urban settings.
-Gypsy moth, oak wilt, and emerald ash borer hitchhike on firewood
+Gypsy moth, oak wilt, emerald ash borer and others hitchhike on firewood

-, to name just a few, making their way easily into previously unaffected, healthy areas.
-This poses a serious threat to trees throughout the state.
+, making their way easily into previously unaffected, healthy areas.
+This is a serious threat to trees throughout the state.

-Currently, this means hardwood firewood that has been stored, purchased, or harvested in the following areas may not be moved out of these areas in Wisconsin: Brown, Crawford, Fond du Lac, Kenosha, La Crosse, Milwaukee, Ozaukee, Racine, Rock, Sheboygan, Trempealeau, Vernon, Walworth, Washington and Waukesha counties.
+Currently, this means hardwood firewood that has been stored, purchased, or harvested in the following areas may not be moved out of these areas in Wisconsin: Brown, Crawford, Dane, Dodge, Douglas, Fond du Lac, Jefferson, Kenosha, La Crosse, Milwaukee, Ozaukee, Racine, Rock, Sauk, Sheboygan, Trempealeau, Vernon, Walworth, Washington, Waukesha and Winnebago counties.
 A federal quarantine also prohibits the movement of hardwood firewood out of all or parts of more than a dozen other states and parts of Canada.
 This map

 shows the most current national and international quarantines.Quarantine Violations

 If firewood from a quarantined county enters a DNR managed property in a non-quarantined county, regardless of whether it is within 25 miles, it will be confiscated.
-State and federal fines up to $1,000.00 apply for violations of firewood quarantines.What is Acceptable Firewood?
+State and federal fines up to $1,000.00 apply for violations of firewood quarantines.Firewood Restrictions on all DNR Properties

-A number of Wisconsin county parks and campgrounds as well as private campgrounds have restrictions that mirror the state rule banning firewood from out of state or from more than 25 miles away.
+A number of Wisconsin county parks and campgrounds as well as private campgrounds have restrictions that mirror the state rule.
 Municipalities may also have ordinances restricting firewood on public or other property.
+Stay updated

 Firewood Movement in Wisconsin.pdf